ayushdiagarwal/studentStore/README.md

 - [ ] Product analytics (views, favorites, inquiries)

 ### 🔍 **Search & Discovery (MEDIUM PRIORITY)**
+- [ ] Seller can select to share their information with all users so they can directly contact them.
 - [ ] Advanced search with filters (price range, location radius, category)
 - [ ] fuzzy search
 - [ ] Search suggestions and autocomplete